Skip to content

 • The API doesn't allow you to remove solutions from a problem;

-This means that, whenever you remove a few tests from a problem, or a solution, and re-upload, you have to manually get rid of them. rbx will successfully replace every test index that still exists, and also the solutions that exist, but it won't do anything to remove old ones.
+This means that, whenever you remove a few manual tests from a problem, or a solution, and re-upload, you have to manually get rid of them. rbx will successfully replace every test index that still exists, and also the solutions that exist, but it won't do anything to remove old ones.

 Also notice that whenever you tune your time limits or statements in Polygon and re-issue an upload, those modifications you did will be overridden.
 You have to be extra careful with that.
 Preferrably, you should replicate all your statement changes in rbx before uploading to Polygon.